bentoml/BentoML/README.md

 clf.fit(X, y)
 ```

-To package this model with BentoML, you will need to create a new BentoService
+To package this model with BentoML, you don't need to change anything in your
-by subclassing it, and provides artifacts and env definition for it:
+training code.
+Simply create a new BentoService by subclassing it:

 ```python
 %%writefile iris_classifier.py